Does the smell of fresh-cut grass make you yearn for a yard of your own?

-Storage can be a great short-term solution, especially if you’re going through a transitional period and need to get situated before you’re ready to move all of your things into a permanent home.
+A convenient storage solution like MakeSpace can be a great short-term solution, especially if you’re going through a transitional period and need to get situated before you’re ready to move all of your things into a permanent home.

 It also gives you a chance to “clear the air” and then gradually move your belongings back into your new home, evaluating each trinket or piece of furniture to keep it around or donate It.

 5. You’re not going anywhere

 You finished school.
 You finished paying Sallie Mae back.
 You settled into a job you love.
 You have go-to restaurants and the barista at your local coffee shop knows exactly how you like your latte.

 Maybe you’ll have kids one day.
 And you know that if you do, the schools in your area are fantastic.

 But before you sign your name to a 30-year contract, be sure that you’re ready to live in the area long-term.

 If you’re positive you’re not going to move in the near future, purchasing a home in your neighborhood could set you up for years of happiness.